pulumi/pulumi/developer-docs/architecture/type-system.md

 - the result of `all` depends on the union of the dependencies of its `Output<>` arguments
 - if any of the `Output<>` arguments is unknown, the result is unknown
-- if any of the `Output<>` arguments is secret, the callback is not run and the result is unknown
+- if any of the `Output<>` arguments is secret, the result is secret

 For example, here is a simplified version of the signature for the Typescript implementation of `all`: